 The Latin Committee agrees to mark as internal the examinations of upper-level undergraduate students in the Mediaeval Studies programme at St. Michael’s College.
 For more details, see the exam assessment policies.

 Dates and Times

 Examinations at both Levels One and Two are set twice yearly, in September (on the Wednesday and Friday immediately after Labour Day) and in April (on the Monday and Wednesday after classes end in Toronto, usually the second week in April).
 For dates, please see the exam schedule.
 Examinations are held from 1:00 p.m. to 4:00 p.m.
 (EDT).
 External candidates should take them at the same time or at a time that overlaps with the Toronto time-slot.

 Candidates are allowed three hours to write the examination.
 The use of dictionaries is not permitted.
 Answers may be written in English or French (no other language is permitted).

 The examination process is anonymous.
 Each candidate will be assigned an anonymity code.
 The anonymity code should appear on the top right corner of each answer sheet.
 The answer paper should not bear the name of the candidate or the home university.
-The supervisor should send a fax of the script immediately (416-978-8294) and mail the original (by regular mail, postmarked on the same day that the examination is taken).
+The supervisor should scan and send the script immediately to the Graduate Administrator.

 Notification of Results